1. Introduction to Kenmore Machines

 Kenmore 19001:

-- Allows design transfers via PC card adapters, enabling you to move custom designs from your computer to the machine.
+- Transfers via PC card adapters from computer to machine.

 Janome Memory Craft 9700: